inQWIRE/QWIRE/README.md

 *Preliminaries*
 - Monad.v : An implementation of some basic monads
+- Monoid.v : A typeclass and solver for commutative monoids
-- Prelim.v : A variety of general purpose definitions and tactics.
+- Prelim.v : A variety of general purpose definitions and tactics

 *Underlying mathematical libraries*
 - Complex.v : Complex number library, modified from [Coquelicot][6]